Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

+Before proceeding to the second step of our method, we note that plugging $j_\smp3^{-I}$ \rf{cubver13} into Eqs.\rf{neweqqqq01}, \rf{neweqqqq02}, we make sure that these equations are satisfied provided the density $p_\smp3^-$ is satisfied Eqs.\rf{kinsod}, \rf{honcon04}.
+Also, we note that, we exhausted all commutators of the Poincar\'e algebra in the cubic approximation.
+Equations for cubic vertex \rf{kinsod}, \rf{honcon04} and relation \rf{cubver13} provide the complete list of restrictions imposed by commutators of the Poincar\'e algebra on the densities $p_\smp3^-$, $j_\smp3^{-I}$.
+We see that the restrictions imposed by commutators of the Poincar\'e algebra by themselves are not sufficient to determine the cubic interaction vertex $p_\smp3^-$ uniquely.
+To find the cubic interaction vertex $p_\smp3^-$ we proceed to the next steps of our method.

+{\bf Step 2}.
+At this step, we impose the light-cone locality condition: we require the densities $p_\smp3^-$, $j_\smp3^{-I}$ to be polynomials in the momentum $\Po^I$.
+As regards the vertex $p_\smp3^-$, we require this vertex to be local (i.e. polynomial in $\Po^I$) from the very beginning.
+However it is clear from relation \rf{cubver13} that a local $p_\smp3^-$ does not lead automatically to a local density $j_\smp3^{-I}$.
+From \rf{cubver13}, we see that the light-cone locality condition for $j_\smp3^{-I}$ amounts to the equation \be \XX{}^I |p_\smp3^-\rangle = \Pbf^- |V^I\rangle\,, \ee where a vertex $|V^I\rangle$ is restricted to be polynomial in $\Po^I$.

-The last requirement we impose on the cubic interaction vertex is related to field redefinitions.
-We note that by using local (i.e. polynomial in the transverse momenta) field redefinitions, we can remove the terms in the vertex $p_\smp3^-$ that are proportional to ${\bf P}^-$ (see Appendix B in Ref.\cite{Metsaev:2005ar}.).
-Since we are interested in the vertex that cannot be removed by field redefinitions, we impose the equation \be |p_\smp3^-\rangle \ne {\bf P}^- |V\rangle\,,\ee where a vertex $|V\rangle$ is restricted to be polynomial in $\Po^I$.
-We note that Eqs.\rf{loccon01}, \rf{cubver17} amount to the light-cone dynamical principle.
-If we restrict ourselves to low spin $s=1,2$ field theories, i.e. Yang-Mills and Einstein theories, it can then be verified that the light-cone dynamical principle and Eqs.\rf{kinsod}, \rf{honcon04} allow fixing the cubic interaction vertices unambiguously (up to several coupling constants).
-It then seems reasonable to use the light-cone dynamical principle and Eqs.\rf{kinsod}, \rf{honcon04} for studying the cubic interaction vertices of higher spin fields.
+{\bf Step 3}.
+The last requirement we impose on the vertex $p_\smp3^-$ is motivated by the desire to deal with vertex that cannot be removed by field redefinitions.
+Using local (i.e. polynomial in the transverse momentum $\Po^I$) field redefinitions, we can remove in the cubic vertex $p_\smp3^-$ those terms that are proportional to $\Pbf^-$ (see Appendix B in Ref.\cite{Metsaev:2005ar}.).
+Since we are interested in the cubic vertex $p_\smp3^-$ that cannot be removed by field redefinitions, we impose the following restriction: \be |p_\smp3^-\rangle \ne \Pbf^- |V\rangle\,,\ee where $\Pbf^-$ is given in \rf{cubver15}, and a vertex $|V\rangle$ is restricted to be polynomial $\Po^I$.